-1. The notes will be dated September 14, 1976, and will bear interest from that date, payable on a semiannual basis on March 31 and September 30, 1977, and thereafter on March 31 and September 30 in each year until the principal amount becomes payable.
-They will mature September 30, 1980, and will not be subject to call for redemption prior to maturity.

-2 The income derived from the notes is subject to all taxes imposed under the Internal Boundary Code of 1954 The notes are subject to estate, inheritance, gift or other excise taxes, whether Federal or State, but are exempt from all taxation now or hereafter imposed on the principal or interest thereof by any State, or any of the possessions of the United States, or by any local taxing authority.
+- 1. The notes will be dated September 14, 1976, and will bear interest from that date, payable on a semiannual basis on March 31 and September 30, 1977, and thereafter on March 31 and September 30 in each year until the principal amount becomes payable.
+They will mature September 30, 1980, and will not be subject to call for redemption prior to maturity. - 2.
+The income derived from the notes is subject to all taxes imposed under the are subject to estate, inheritance, gift or other excise taxes, whether Federal or State, but are exempt from all taxation now or hereafter imposed on the principal or interest thereof by any State, or any of the possessions of the United States, or by any local taxing authority.